I, like probably many others, started drinking and smoking at an early age. I lived in Bristol where drugs seemed to be part of growing up.

 As the pressure got greater, so my reaction to it got worse.
 Many times I was walking around in a stupor, but “holding it together” sometimes getting away with it, but when I was getting caught, talking my way out of it.

-In the end I was fired from a tour!
-I had been told to deal with my drinking, but though that meant don’t get caught.
+In the end, I was fired from a tour!
+I had been told to deal with my drinking but thought that meant don’t get caught.
 I thought I was invincible, but I wasn’t.
-And instead of taking that as the wake-up call I needed, I just drank more from the self-pity, self loathing and anger.
+And instead of taking that as the wake-up call I needed, I just drank more from the self-pity, self-loathing and anger.
 I was waking in the night and drinking, and drinking first thing in the morning, I was even sneaking gin and refilling the bottles as my wife knew I hated gin so would not check if I had drunk it.
 I would have a few early hours “snifters” and then go back to bed, as I was “tired”.
 I was moody, aggressive and unreliable, but it was just the way things were, how could it be the drink……drink was my friend!!

 I started seeing a therapist, to get over the trauma of losing my job, and he was amazing at getting me to focus again on what was important to me.
 I think he (and my wonderful wife) saved my life.